Bit451/Bit451/_includes/README.md

 Since WebTorrent is web-first, it's simple for users who do not understand .torrent files, magnet links, NATs, etc. By making BitTorrent easier, it will be accessible to new swathes of users who were previously intimidated, confused, or unwilling to install a program on their machine to participate.

+##### Portal Gateway Action Item

-__Action Item__: Fork WebTorrent to _Bit451 Portal Gateway - BitTorrent_, if not yet complete, and contribute to completion of the project, implementing any additional functionality if necessary.
+Fork WebTorrent to _Bit451 Portal Gateway - BitTorrent_, if not yet complete, and contribute to completion of the project, implementing any additional functionality if necessary.

 _Alternative:_